katkay1997/Katera-s-portfolio/content/pages/projects/project-one.md

   altText: Project image
 ---

-Certainly!
-Here’s a more detailed two-paragraph description for your project:

----

 This project is a Python-based transit tracker that integrates with the MTA’s real-time API to provide live updates on train arrivals, delays, and service status.
 The tracker fetches data directly from the MTA's real-time feeds, displaying key information such as train locations, estimated arrival times, and any service disruptions.

  The core feature of the tracker is its ability to provide up-to-the-minute information, which helps users plan their commutes more efficiently.
 As part of the project, I also implemented filters for specific subway lines and stations, allowing users to focus on the information most relevant to their travels.
 To enhance the experience, I used error handling and data validation to ensure the tracker provides accurate, reliable information even during API downtime or errors.